kk-007/covid19-telegram-bot-readme/README.md

 # covid19-telegram-bot

-- This is Telegram BOT to get covid19 cases statistics location wise for india
+- This is Telegram BOT to get covid19 cases statistics location wise for India

 ### Prerequisites